 Leading up to the Civil War, he became increasingly focused on the issue of abolishing slavery, and wrote the forward to a German translation to Thomas Paine’s The Rights of Man so that all of his fellow Germans could know this great writing.
 After the Battle of Fort Sumpter, when Lincoln called for 75,000 volunteers, Hecker would begin recruiting, and Illinois exceeded its allotment of 6,000 volunteers in five days.
 Hecker would serve as a Brigade commander in the Union Army during the Civil War, leading the 3rd Brigade, 3rd Division, XI Corps.
 After the war, Hecker returned to his farm in Summerfield, Illinois.
 It was in 1871 that he gave his very famous address at St. Louis of his enthusiasm for the German Americans and their glorious future in their newly united Fatherland, the United States.
 He passed away on March 24, 1881 and was buried at his farm in Lebanon, Illinois called Summerfield.

-On Sunday, August 12, 2018 Johannes Fechner (MdB) a member of the German Bundestag, will be visiting our area to lay wreaths at both the Benton Park Memorial and the burial site in Summerfield, Illinois.
-Members of the Illinois Civil war Hecker Regiment will be at the Summerfield Ceremony along with members of the Missouri Sons of Union Veterans.
-The wreath laying at Benton Park will take place at 10am. and is located at 2101 Wyoming St. St. Louis, 63118.
-The wreath laying at Summerfield will take place at 12pm Noon and will be at 9920 Summerfield South Rd, Lebanon, Illinois.
-Everyone is most welcome to attend either or both events.
-Please feel free to contact us using the comment section if you would like further information.
+On Sunday, August 12, 2018 Johannes Fechner (MdB) a member of the German Bundestag, visited our area to lay wreaths at both the Benton Park Memorial and the burial site in Summerfield, Illinois.
+Members of the Illinois Civil war Hecker Regiment were at the Summerfield Ceremony along with members of the Missouri Sons of Union Veterans.
+The wreath laying at Benton Park took place at 10am. located at 2101 Wyoming St. St. Louis, 63118.
+The wreath laying at Summerfield took place at 12pm Noon and will be at 9920 Summerfield South Rd, Lebanon, Illinois.